hirak-saharia/hirak-saharia/README.md

    * Skilled in Data visualization.
-   * Experience with Docker / Kubernetes and large distributed microservice platforms.
+   * Experience with Docker and ubernetes and large distributed microservice platforms.
-   * Skills in Azure DevOps, Python, Ansible, Bash, and the creation, scheduling, and automation of CI / CD pipelines.
+   * Skills in AWS DevOps, Python, Ansible, Bash, and the creation, scheduling, and automation of CI / CD pipelines.
    * Good understanding and experience with continuous integration/continuous delivery (CI/CD) concepts, as well as scalable distributed data platforms and software deployment automation.
    * Skills in hybrid cloud transformation that includes AWS and Azure.
    * Data Analysis,